 Investigations soon revealed that the majority of politicians in the Saradha Scam were from the Trinamool Congress.
 Possibilities have also risen over the center being involved in the scam.
 A charge sheet has been filed against Nalini Chidambaram(wife of P. Chidambaram – former finance minister ), for allegedly accepting a bribe of Rs 1.4 crore.

 Sen also confessed to money laundering as he had sent money to Dubai, South Africa, and Singapore for his purpose.
-TMC politicians included MP Kunal Ghosh, MP Srinjoy Bose, Transport Minister Madan Mitra who drew salaries as employees of the group.
+TMC politicians included MP Kunal Ghosh, MP Srinjoy Bose, and Transport Minister Madan Mitra who drew salaries as employees of the group.
 They also publicly encouraged people to invest their savings in it.

 Soon Mamata Banerjee too found herself in hot water as Sudipto Sen had reportedly spent US$260,000 to buy paintings made by her.
-Post this the government had issued a notification that public libraries should buy and display Saradha Group newspapers.
+Post this the government issued a notification that public libraries should buy and display Saradha Group newspapers.
 Other beneficiaries also included politicians outside West Bengal like Himanta Biswa Sarma, the Health and Education Minister of Assam.

 Saradha Scam Part 4: The Political Coverup?

 As the scam further unraveled the CBI found several irregularities in SIT’s investigation.
 Sen had confessed to handing over cellphones, a laptop, a pen drive, and a red book when he was arrested in Jammu & Kashmir.
 This contained evidence of his links with several political personalities.
 These were never transferred to the CBI.

 The CBI summoned Rajeev Kumar and his colleagues for investigation.
 Despite summons being sent to members of the SIT on 18 occasions since September 2017, no one turned up for questioning.
 The SIT officials gave reasons for ill health or personal engagements in order to stay away.

 (Fig. Kolkata Police Commissioner Rajeev Kumar and Bengal CM Mamata Banerjee)